Iroshanapragith120/chekig-and-eduting/README.md

-# Re-releasing at 200 stars
+# Re-releasing at 215 stars

+90% done so far